Logiqx/gps-details/docs/devices/garmin/chipsets/products.md

 The GNSS product number can be found in the device_info record with a device_type of 0 (GPS).

-This document has been summarises the GNSS product numbers and where they have been observed.
+This document summarises the GNSS product numbers and where they have been observed in FIT files.

 #### Mediatek

-Several product numbers have been used for the Mediatek MT3333.
+Several product numbers have been observed for the Mediatek MT3333.

-It isn't clear whether these are slightly different versions of the MT3333, or relate to firmware updates from Mediatek.
+It is unclear whether these are slightly different versions of the MT3333, or relate to firmware updates from Mediatek.

-Multiple teardowns confirm the MT3333 being used in a variety of Garmin watches from this era.
+Multiple teardowns confirm the MT3333 being used in a variety of Garmin watches from this particular era.

 | Product | Chipset | Observed                                                     |
 | ------- | ------- | ------------------------------------------------------------ |